 Join host Ben Lyons for our live conversation with Mike Colter, star of "Jessica Jones," and Rachael Harris, star of "Lucifer," as we discuss their latest projects and history in Hollywood.
 Tune into Amazon.com/IMDbAsks on Wednesday at 7 p.m.
 ET/4 p.m.
 PT to watch, live chat, and even ask a question yourself!
 This livestream is best viewed on laptops, desktops, and tablets.

-Left on the doorstep of an orphanage run by nuns, newborns Moe, Larry and Curly grow up finger-poking, nyuk-nyuk-nyuking and woo-woo-wooing their way to uncharted levels of knuckleheaded misadventure.
+Left on the doorstep of an orphanage managed by nuns, newborns Moe, Larry and Curly grow up finger-poking, nyuk-nyuk-nyuking and woo-woo-wooing their way to uncharted levels of knuckleheaded misadventure.
 Now their childhood home may have to close due to financial difficulties.
-But Larry, Curly and Moe, employed as the foster home's inept maintenance men, are determined to come to the rescue.
-Only The Three Stooges could become embroiled in an oddball murder plot - while stumbling into starring roles in a phenomenally successful TV reality show.
+But Moe, Larry and Curly employed as the foster home's inept maintenance men, are determined to come to the rescue.
+Only the Three Stooges could become embroiled in an oddball murder plot - while stumbling into starring roles in a phenomenally successful reality television show.
 Written by

 Right before the end credits, 2 actors posing as the Farrelly Brothers appear on screen to deliver a "Don't Try This At Home" announcement.
 Also, towards the end of the closing credits, there is a music video featuring The Three Stooges and 'Jennifer Hudson'.
 See more »

 35 of 59 people found this review helpful.

 Was this review helpful to you?